 I added a bit of fuel (e.g. +10%) to the boxes in the highlighted area and then loaded that modified map as the B-map (the “test”), with my original map as the A-map (the “control”).

 The PCV lets you switch maps on the fly which mean I could get to flat out (which was the area of the map I was interested in improving) and then try map A or B and whichever got me faster was the winner.
 Over time and repeated attempts, riding in different conditions etc, you tend to see one do slightly better than the other and there’s your answer (usually followed by another question 😉 ).

 Top speed is kinda one of the best metrics of overall power since really if going fast is what we like then Faster Is King.
 It’s a bit harder to “test” something like low-down throttle response since it’s more about how the bike feels and how it picks up, but you’d approach it the same way.

 If the bike feels hesitant when pulling away.. well I guess there’s either too much fuel or not enough.
 So maybe set up a map for 10% each direction and see which feels better.
-If you can’t really tell (10% can be a bit hard to tell) , then try settign 15-20% difference.
+If you can’t really tell the differnce (10% can be a bit hard to tell) , then try setting a little higher difference like 15%.

 You can do the same sort of testing on the PCFC and PC3USB but you can’t switch maps whilst riding unfortunately.

 Otoh the PCFC has 10 map slots so you could set up a bunch of test variants of your base map (e.g. base+10%, base+20%, base+30% ) and then do a fixed test run to compare them.
 As far as I’m aware the PCFC and PC3USB live under the seat rather than in the tail section like the PCV so at least swapping maps only means lifting the seat and twiddling the little adjuster by a click.